SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 * the `server-roles` elements: a server role is generated for every service group

-The virtual configuration consumed by the heat template generator, indicating which openstack image and flavor needs to be used for each server is also generated from the information present in the service template (note the `heat_image_id` and `heat_flavor_id` attributes).
+The virtual configuration consumed by the heat template generator, indicating which openstack image and flavor needs to be used for each server is also generated from the optional information present in the service template (note the `heat_image_id` and `heat_flavor_id` attributes).

 ### Network templates